-When you want some comfort food, but want to try and be healthy, one of the best air fryers could be the ticket.
-That's because these machines let you cook up fries, chicken nuggets, wings, and more, but use much less oil in the process.
+When you want the comfort that only crispy French fries or southern-style chicken can bring, but really want to avoid all that bad-for-you fat, one of the best air fryers could be just the ticket.
+These countertop appliances let you cook up chicken nuggets, wings, mozzarella sticks, onion rings and more while using barely any oil in the process.

 What are the best air fryers?

 We think the Cosori Smart Wifi Air Fryer is the best air fryer for most people.
 In our tests, it consistently gave crispy results.
 Plus, it has digital controls and nonstick-coated, dishwasher safe baskets that make it easy to use and clean.
 At about $125, it's also not too expensive.
 If you’re looking for the best air fryer on a budget, we think the GoWISE USA 3.7 Quart 8-in-1 Air Fryer is the best value at well under $100.
 In spite of its low price, it has digital controls and preset programs to take the guesswork out of air frying.

 Don’t want a single-purpose appliance?
 The Cuisinart Air Fryer Toaster Oven is an air fryer that doubles as a toaster oven.
 Another option is the Breville Smart Oven Air Fryer Pro which is a large, multitasking appliance that in addition to serving as an air fryer and toaster can just about replace your full size oven.
 While it doesn’t come cheap, you get a beautiful, well-made product for your money.
 If the kids are always arguing about what they want for dinner, the Ninja Foodi 2 Basket Air Fryer could be just the ticket.
 It has two baskets that can cook chicken nuggets and hamburgers at the same time.

 The best air fryers you can buy today